top of page

 What Is Cortisol (And Why It Matters More During Menopause)

-In short, cortisol is essential for survival.
-The problem isn’t cortisol itself - it’s chronically elevated cortisol.
+The problem isn't cortisol itself.
+The problem is chronically elevated cortisol.

 How Cortisol Contributes to Menopause Weight Gain